This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Medical malpractice is serious.
 If your doctor or other caregiver made a mistake that caused your child so much harm, you are entitled to seek justice.

-A birth injury lawyer can help you you’re your case and prove that your child’s injury was not simply an accident.
-With the compensation from a lawsuit, you can focus more on your child’s care and provide the best care and less worry about how you will pay for treatment.
+A birth injury lawyer can help you in your case and prove that your child’s injury was not simply an accident.
+With the compensation from a lawsuit, you can focus more on your child’s care, provide the best care, and worry less about how you will pay for treatment.

 Get Matched with a Leading Birth Injury Attorney in Your Area